 For a more complete water test and analysis, we recommend pulling proper water samples for testing at a certified laboratory.
 In all cases, it is paramount that water testing be performed in order to determine whether or not a water filtration system or water softening system is necessary.

-WATER TEST THAT REQUIRES A LABORATORY
+WATER TEST REQUIRING A CERTIFIED LABORATORY

 We have Group 1, Group 2 and Group 3 testing levels (see link just below) or we can customize testing to your needs depending on your specific situation and reason for having your water tested.
 We can assist you in determining which water test to have done.
 The contaminants tested for under each of the three Groups are identified in detail at the following link Water-Testing-Sheet–.
-Testing water from a private well will require more extensive testing than water coming from a municipal supply which has already undergone a certain level of testing.
+Water testing from a private well will require more extensive testing than water coming from a municipal supply which has already undergone a certain level of testing.
 If you are selling your home with a private well, your town’s Board of Health, the buyer’s home inspector or bank may dictate what must be tested for.
 We will assist you in determining which Group testing is right for you.
 Once the lab results become available, we can analyze the report, review it with you and determine if any action is required.
-If a water filtration or water softening system is required, we can review your options and determine the most effective approach for you.
+If a water filtration system or water softener system is required, we can review your options and determine the most effective approach for you.